The Sefirot in the Lord’s Prayer

 Angels (“malachim,” literally “messengers”) act in the capacity of “delivering” requests to G-d and responses back from G-d.
 The next two lines of the Lord’s Prayer (and all bulk of the Amidah prayer) relate to this world.

+The six sefirot of ZA, as mentioned, break down into an upper triad and a lower one.
 As we will see, the next line of the Lord’s Prayer relates to the upper triad: Chesed, Gevurah and Tiferet:

 “Thy Kingdom Come, thy Will be done, on earth as it is in heaven.”